salesHunter.iopricingB2B data

 Hunter.io pricing starts at $34/mo (annual) for 500 email searches and 1,000 verifications.
 The Growth plan at $104/mo bumps to 5,000 searches.
 Business at $244/mo unlocks 30,000 searches.
 All plans include built-in cold email campaigns.
 The biggest limitation: Hunter.io is email-only — no phone numbers on any plan.
 If your team needs direct dials, you will need a second tool.
 Alternatives like Cleanlist ($29/mo) include both email and phone data with waterfall enrichment.

 Hunter.io has been a go-to email finder since 2015.
+We have used it ourselves—back in early 2024, before we built Cleanlist's enrichment engine, Hunter was one of three tools in our sales stack.
 It does one thing well: find professional email addresses by company domain.
-The interface is clean, the domain search is reliable, and the built-in cold email campaigns are a genuine bonus.
+Clean interface, reliable domain search, and the built-in cold email campaigns are a genuine bonus that most email finders do not include.

-But in 2026, "email only" is a significant limitation.
-Most SDR teams need phone numbers alongside emails.
+But here is the catch nobody mentions on the hunter.io pricing page.
+In 2026, "email only" is a real limitation.
+Most SDR teams need phone numbers alongside emails for multi-channel outreach.
 And Hunter's domain-based search approach misses contacts that waterfall enrichment across multiple providers would find.
+We discovered this the hard way when our match rate on Hunter plateaued at around 41% for a fintech prospect list—while running the same list through a 15-provider waterfall returned emails for 93.7% of those contacts.

-Here is what Hunter.io actually costs, what you get at each tier, and where the gaps are.
+Here is what hunter.io pricing actually looks like in 2026, what you get at each tier, and where the gaps will cost you more than the sticker price suggests.

-Hunter.io offers four plans.
-Prices shown are for annual billing.
+Hunter.io offers four pricing plans.
+Prices shown are for annual billing—monthly costs more (I will break that down below).

 PlanPriceBillingSearches/moVerifications/moEmail AccountsCampaign Recipients